 The Linguistics of Music: Analyzing Chinese Musical Concepts

 Professor Tien will discuss linguistic means of analyzing aesthetic and cultural concepts written about music.
-Part of CIUM's Chinese Arts and Culture Festival.
+This is part of CIUM's Chinese Arts and Culture Festival.

 New Sounds of Ancient Music: Multiple Interpretations of Traditional Chinese Music Culture

 Professor Ye will examine a couple of case studies to discuss multiple interpretations of traditional Chinese music culture.
-Part of CIUM's Chinese Arts and Culture Festival.
+This is part of CIUM's Chinese Arts and Culture Festival.

 Why Is Chinese So Redundant?